LukasMurdock/cse-271/Notes.md

 ## note-super
 Super enables calling the constructor in a parent class.

+## note-casting
+Upcasting is casting to a supertype.

+Down-casting is casting to a sub-type.
+Safe down-casting can be achieved with type checking.

 ## note-copy
 Shallow copies reuse the object references.

+Public Student(Student studentToCopy) {
+this.scores = studentToCopy.scores;
+this.name = studentToCopy.name;
+}

 Deep copies creates new objects and copies the values.

+Public Student(Student studentToCopy) {
+This.name = studentToCopy.name;
+This.scores = Arrays.copy(studentToCopy.scores);
+}

 ## note-class
 A derived class cannot make the access modifier to be more restrictive than that defined by the parent class.